 This service was launched to offer campus community members an opportunity to use a short-term rental car for things like quick errands and trips home on weekends.
-This is particularly useful for college students who otherwise don't qualify for a traditional rental car if they are under the age of 21.
 This program allows you to sign up for a car that you can use to unlock one of the two available cars located in Lot 7 on campus.
 The hourly rate is reasonable and includes fuel costs, so you do not need to refuel before returning the car.
-This is an affordable way to get a vehicle if you find yourself in need on relatively short notice.
-Please visit our partner website for details.
+This is an affordable way to get a vehicle for students who don't have a car on campus.

 RydePass considers themselves a people's company with a local mission: Building community one Ryde at a time.
 To accomplish this, RydePass operates a user-generated rideshare option similar to Uber or Lyft, but targets smaller markets and college towns like Whitewater to provide this service to UW-Whitewater students.
 Check out their commercial below and download their app to get started.

-Van Galder Bus Company provides weekend bus routes as part of the Wisconsin Coach Lines that leave at two times on Friday and Sunday.
-The Friday route departs UW-Whitewater on Friday from Drumlin Hall at 1:20 and 3:15 PM and Esker Hall at 1:25 and 3:20 PM.
-This bus stops in Waukesha, Brookfield, and Milwaukee.
-Please see this full schedule for details on current stop locations and times or call 262-542-8861.
+Van Galder Bus Company provides weekend bus routes as part of the Wisconsin Coach Lines that leave at two times on Friday and Sunday during the fall and spring semesters.
+This bus stops in North Prairie, Waukesha, Brookfield, and Milwaukee.

 The City of Whitewater has recently adopted a Bicycle and Pedestrian Master Plan, which includes recommendations for a Complete Streets ordinance that recently passed Common Council.
 While there is no specific commitment to following this policy on campus, the general effort to provide connectivity and accommodation to the city efforts (particularly the city streets that intersect the campus) is already underway as the campus has been an active partner in the city's process.
 Take a look as this map to learn about existing bike routes in the Whitewater area.

 On our campus, there are several efforts to improve the user experience for individuals using bicycles to travel to and from campus locations.
-Whitewater Student Government launched its free Bike Share program in Spring 2015 with funding from the Student Sustainability Fund.
-Bike check-outs are located at the University Center Information Desk.
-These bikes are free to use and come with a bike helmet and lock and can be used for up to a week at a time.
-Users assume all personal responsibility for the use of the bike, including injury sustained through its use and damage or theft that occurs to the bike.
-You can contact the WSG Sustainability Director and administrator for the bike share program via email here if you have any questions or comments.
 Bike racks are found throughout campus and long-term bike lockers are also available near residence halls for added protection and security.
 Starin Hall also features covered racks for use to keep your bikes out of the elements.
 Finally, there are two bike repair stations located near Drumlin Hall and Wellers Hall so students can perform their own basic maintenance and help save money for basic repairs.

 We have two electric vehicle Level 2 charging locations on campus that are connected to the ChargePoint network.
 One is a single-post charger located at the General Services building and is designed to serve an electric vehicle in the service or rental vehicle fleet.
 The other location is a dual-post charger in the parking lot adjacent to Upham Hall and is designed to serve the wider campus community with a convenient location.
 Both charging stations are free to the public if the user already has a ChargePoint card.